 Apply to access Smart Energy Research Lab Data

-Smart Energy Research Lab (SERL) Observatory data is accessed through the UKDS Amazon Web Services WorkSpace Platform.
+Smart Energy Research Lab (SERL) Observatory data is accessed through the UKDS SecureLab.

 Data accessed in this way cannot be downloaded.
-Once researchers and their projects are approved, they can analyse the data remotely within their WorkSpace.
+Once researchers and their projects are approved, they can analyse the data remotely within the SecureLab.
 We provide access to statistical and office software to make remote analysis and collaboration secure and convenient.

-- You need to complete Safe Researcher training and have Accredited Researcher Status administered by the ONS before the project can be approved and access granted (it is recommended you apply for this as soon as possible to speed up the application).
+- You must complete Safe Researcher training and have Digital Economy Act Accredited Researcher Status before the project can be approved and access granted (it is recommended you apply for this as soon as possible to speed up the application).

 - Postgraduate students can apply however their supervisor(s) must also apply for AR Status.